Alloway

-Alloway (Allmhaigh, [ˈal̪ˠavaj]) is a village in South Ayrshire, Scotland, located on the River Doon.
+Alloway (Allmhaigh, [ˈal̪ˠavaj]) is a suburb of Ayr, and former village, in South Ayrshire, Scotland, located on the River Doon.
 It is best known as the birthplace of Robert Burns and the setting for his poem "Tam o' Shanter".
 Tobias Bachope, the mason responsible for the construction of Hopetoun House, Craigiehall, and Kinross House, also hailed from Alloway.
 Some historic parts of the village make up a conservation area.

-The village and surrounding areas were incorporated into the Royal Burgh of Ayr in 1935, and the extended village is now a suburb of Ayr.
+A former village in its own right, Alloway and its surrounding areas were incorporated into the Royal Burgh of Ayr in 1935, and the extended village is now a suburb of Ayr.

 Robert Burns

 The birthplace of Robert Burns, known as "Burns Cottage", is located in Alloway, now adjacent to a museum containing original manuscripts of his poetry.
-A nineteenth century memorial to Burns, designed by Thomas Hamilton, is located at the foot of the village next to the present church.
+A 19th-century memorial to Burns, designed by Thomas Hamilton, is located at the foot of the village next to the present church.

-The nearby, ruined Alloway Auld Kirk and the Brig o' Doon are featured in the poem Tam o' Shanter, and are presently tourist attractions.
+The nearby ruined Alloway Auld Kirk and the Brig o' Doon are featured in the poem Tam o' Shanter, and are presently tourist attractions.
 Burns's father, William Burnes, is buried in the Auld Kirk.
 To add a "ghostly" appearance to the place, green lights are illuminated over it at night.

-The whole site relating to Burns, encompassing Burns Cottage, the Brig o' Doon, Alloway Auld Kirk, the old and new Museum buildings, the Burns Monument and relevant local landmarks, is maintained by the National Trust for Scotland as the Robert Burns Birthplace Museum.
+The whole site relating to Burns, encompassing Burns Cottage, the Brig o' Doon, Alloway Auld Kirk, the old and new museum buildings, the Burns Monument and relevant local landmarks, is maintained by the National Trust for Scotland as the Robert Burns Birthplace Museum.